GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

   end
 end
 ```
 Oh boy, I'm excited to get to see if this works!
-It's pays to note that Salt configs for both VMs are not being touched yet.
+It's pays to note that Salt configs for both VMs have not been touched yet.
 Let's go create a folder for this attempt to keep things tidy..
 After quick-fixing a minor case-sensitive issue with my script with ChatGPT..

 ...IT'S ON!!!